 Defense Technical Information Center (DTIC) Public SiteThe Defense Technical Information Center (DTIC®) serves the DoD community as the largest central resource for DoD and government-funded scientific, technical, engineering, and business related information available today.

-Institute of Electrical and Electronics Engineers (IEEE) Xplore Digital LibraryIncludes access to the full text of IEEE content published since 1988 with select content published since 1893 from: IEEE journals, transactions, and magazines, including early access documents; IEEE conference proceedings; IET journals; IET conference proceedings; IEEE published standards; IEEE Standards Dictionary Online.
+Institute of Electrical and Electronics Engineers (IEEE) Xplore Digital LibraryIncludes access to the full text of IEEE content published since 1988 with select content published since 1893 from: IEEE journals, transactions, and magazines, including early access documents; IEEE conference proceedings; IET journals; IET conference proceedings; IEEE published standards; and the IEEE Standards Dictionary.

 Research Gate"We dream of a world where scientists can focus on their intellectual curiosities, secure in the knowledge that their work will be highly valued and funded appropriately.
 We strive to offer researchers access to one another and the resources they need to thrive.
 We strive to make science faster, fairer, and easier to discover and access.
 We offer a home for you—a place to share your work and connect with peers around the globe, traversing the borders and silos of science."